waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Financial Risk Management using Machine Learning on z/OS

-The following documentation will introduce the available Financial Risk Management API published on IBM Bluemix with Machine Learning on z/OS running on the IBM Z Mainframe through a simulated retail bank called MPLbank.
+This journey accesses a Financial Risk Management API published on IBM Bluemix with Machine Learning on z/OS running on the IBM Z Mainframe through a simulated retail bank system called MPLbank.

 # MPLbank